Glossary

 Grade

-The amount of gold in each tonne of ore, usually expressed in grams per tonne.
+The amount of mineral in each tonne of ore.

 Heap Leach